Login to Complete an Application or to Access Judging Panel

-Not have received the SSR-Trainee Travel Award within the past two years (Does not apply for 2019 meeting as this is a new award format).
+- Not have received the SSR-Trainee Travel Award within the past two years.

 As part of the online abstract submission, applicants will be asked to answer the following 5 questions: In the last 5 years, please specify if you have done the following: [Yes/No]

-Volunteered within the greater scientific community such as outreach activities to the general public?
+- Volunteered within the greater scientific community such as outreach activities to general public?

-Worked 6 hours during a conference at travel award kiosk handing out awards to trainees
+- Worked 6 hours during conference at travel award kiosk handing out awards to trainees

 - Trainee applicants are scored on the following factors: